Kanato Le

-Kanato Le (リー海夏澄, Rī Kanato) is a Japanese racing driver who is set to compete in the FIA Formula 3 Championship for ART Grand Prix.
-He previously raced in the Formula Regional European Championship for ART Grand Prix and part-time in the GB3 Championship for Hillspeed.
+Kanato Le (りー海夏澄, Rī Kanato) is a Japanese racing driver who last competed in the FIA Formula 3 Championship for ART Grand Prix.

-Le most recently competed in the 2024 Formula Regional European Championship for G4 Racing, having raced in the 2023 F4 British Championship, where he placed seventh in the standings.
+Le finished eighth in the 2025 Formula Regional Middle East Championship for ART.
+He previously competed in the 2023 F4 British Championship, finishing seventh overall, and the 2024 Formula Regional European Championship with G4 Racing.

 Career

 Karting

-Le had a consistent karting career where he finished in the top-ten in most championships he was in.
-His career was highlighted by winning the 2021 IAME Euro Series and coming second in the 2021 IAME Winter Series in the X30 Junior class.
-He was the IAME Euro Series Junior Champion in 2021.
+Le had a consistent karting career where he was the most successful in IAME events in the X30 Junior class, finishing runner-up to the 2020 IAME Euro Series and won the title the next year, he also came runner-up in the 2021 IAME Winter Cup.

 Ginetta Junior Championship

-In 2022, Le made his foray into car racing in the 2022 Ginetta Junior Championship with Elite Motorsport, where drivers as young as 14 can start their motorsport career and hone their craft.
-Le was no exception, as he got two wins, one pole position and five podiums, and came seventh in the championship.
+In 2022, Le made his foray into car racing in the 2022 Ginetta Junior Championship with Elite Motorsport.
+He got two wins, one pole position and five podiums, and came seventh in the championship.
 He was the second highest rookie, behind 2023 F4 British Championship runner-up, William Macintyre.

 Formula 4

 Formula 4 UAE Championship

 In late 2022, Le made his debut in the trophy round of the 2023 Formula 4 UAE Championship for Hitech Pulse-Eight, with fellow 2023 F4 British Championship competitors, James Piszcyk, William Macintyre and 2023 GB3 Championship driver Alex Dunne.
 He finished fifth and second in the races.

 Le also drove in the 2023 Formula 4 UAE Championship with his teammates in the trophy round, barring the exception of Dunne, who would be replaced by Red Bull Junior Team member Arvid Lindblad.
-After coming up pointless in the first round, he scored his first points at the Kuwait Motor Town and had an inconsistent season, but came home with 22 points and finished 17th place in the championship.
+After coming up pointless in the first round, Le scored his first points at the Kuwait Motor Town and had an inconsistent season, but came home with 22 points and finished 17th place in the championship.